loomchild/bountyfunding/README.md

 		...

 * All users or developers that want to use BountyFunding need to specify their emails as notifications and speedy replies are very important
 * Install Trac [Account Manager Plugin](http://trac-hacks.org/wiki/AccountManagerPlugin) to allow new user registration.
-Alternatively use my lightweight [SimpleRegister](https://github.com/loomchild/simpleregister) plugin or just include an information how to register on iyour Trac wiki.
+Alternatively use my lightweight [SimpleRegister](https://github.com/loomchild/simpleregister) plugin or just include an information how to register on your Trac wiki.
 * In case of problems you may consider enabling logging (to stderr or file) and increasing logging level to diagnose possible problems with configuration (in trac.ini):

 		[logging]